Code-Institute-Submissions/mikey17-Munster-RFC-MS1/README.md

 #### Scope

 For users, I wanted to provide them with as much info about Munster RFC as possible.
-I also wanted to add options for merchandise (through a link).Plus i wanted to have images that the uses would want to view of matches and the club in general.
-As the stadium is located on google maps I felt a direct link to google maps would be appropriate here.
+I also wanted to add options for tickets (through a link).I also wanted to have a contact page within my site,so a user could get in contact with the club easily on any matter they wanted addressing.

 #### Structure

 In the home page I wanted a image that would draw the attention of the user immediately.
 I also wanted a naviagation bar that is easily useable, and can get you to the rest of the site without much effort.
-In the history section I wanted to detail some of the clubs most iconics matches/players.
+In the history section I wanted to detail a small bit of history on the club.
-I also wanted to add a gallery of current and past players.
+I also wanted to show what the club had won and when they had won a certain competition.
-In the matches section I wanted to inform the user about past games and upcoming fixtures.
+In the matches section I wanted to inform the user upcoming fixtures.
-Plus have a link to buy tickets and merchandise.
+Plus have a link to buy tickets for the upcoming fixtures.
 In the footer of each page i wanted to have links to the clubs social media accounts.

 #### Skeleton